golang/proposal/design/33974-add-public-lockedfile-pkg.md

   `sync.Mutex`, a `lockedfile.Mutex` can fail to lock (e.g. if there is a permission error in the filesystem).

-* `lockedfile` adds an `Edit` function; `Edit` is not currently part of the `file` package.
+* `lockedfile` adds an `Edit` and a `Transform` function; `Edit` is not currently part of the `file` package.
 Edit exists to make it easier to implement locked read-modify-write operation.
+Transform simplifies the act of reading and then writing to a locked file.

 * Making this package public will make it more used.
 A tiny surge of issues might come in the beginning; at the benefits of everyone. ( Unless it's bug